Home Security Tips: Burglars Use Disguises to Hide in Plain Sight

 Check out our article on how two-way audio security cameras have been used to scare away burglars for more information.

-See through burglar disguises with
+See through burglar disguises with awareness and technology

 Security starts with awareness.
 Understand that criminals may try to avoid detection by using a disguise or relying on some other characteristics like their job or their age.
 By looking inconspicuous or innocent, they can surreptitiously case your house or break in without detection.
 To foil their attempts, be aware of your surroundings.
 Know your neighbors and neighborhood.
 Know what normal and abnormal behavior look like.
 Be aware of who you allow in and around your home and how much access you give them.